marcomilon/micro/README.md

 }

 ```

+#### Views

 Controllers are use for render views.
+Views are stored in a directory with the
+same name of the controller inside the view directory.

 The render function has two parameters: the name of the view file and the variables to be rendered in the view.
 The function will search for a render file with name equals to its first argument.

 For example

 ```php
 <?php
 return $this->render('home', [
     'arg1' => $arg1,